 - Apparently there is/was a Ramper Cottage near Underbank Road.
 So was Ramper Road named early on and before the ramps were built?

 It’s all food for thought.

-John Davies-Allen shared this photo of ‘Garden City’ on Facebook, of ramps near the end of Westbourne/College Farm, believed to be originally from the collection of the late Phil Barker.
+John Davies-Allen shared this photo of ‘Garden City’.
+You can see the ramps near the end of Westbourne/College Farm.
+This postcard is believed to be originally from the collection of the late Phil Barker.

-“The tram sidings and the original tramway embankment were, I think to do with troop movement – they used the shooting range at the North end of the school grounds for practice.
+“The tram sidings and the original tramway embankment were, I think to do with troop movement.
+They used the shooting range at the North end of Rossall School grounds for practice.
 There are references to training camps in 1914-15.
 Men were tented between the Hutment Barracks nr. the Queens Hotel and Rossall and used shooting ranges at both, for practice.”

-Dave Hutchinson adds “Rossall School still has plenty of Ramp(ed) sea defences, some of which define the original route of the tram system, which took passengers virtually to the school gates.
-This was modified in 1925 to todays track layout, I think to eliminate the steep curve of the original.
+Dave Hutchinson adds “Rossall School still has plenty of Ramp(ed) sea defences, somestill define the original route of the tram system, which took passengers virtually to the school gates.
+This was modified in 1925 to today’s track layout, I think to eliminate the steep curve of the original.
 There is still a long stretch at College Farm, which looks like all there is remaining of local ramps.

 Bill Moorcroft comments “I think the enclosure of Thornton Marsh in 1805 must come into it somewhere, as Ramper Road was laid straight across it.”

 Before Health & Safety!